libriscv/docs/docs/godot/cppexamples.md

 :::note

 We should not try to capture complex variants in the capture storage, as they have special sandboxing restrictions.
-Complex variants are arrays, strings, dictionaries, callables etc.
+Complex variants are Array, String, Dictionary, Callable, packed arrays etc.

 :::